nstoddard/unitcalc/README.md

 Self-explanatory.

 `> load <filename>`
-Loads the file and runs every line in it.
+Loads a file and runs every line in it.

 ### Notes